-The information provided above is of a general nature and has been provided as a courtesy.
-While we have strived to ensure the information contained herein is accurate and has been obtained from reliable sources, the content of this Article should not be acted upon without prior consultation with your professional advisors.
+The information provided above is of a general nature and has been provided as a courtesy to our corporate clients.
+This email has been sent to our contact on file so please feel free to share the information contained herein as you feel may be appropriate.
+While we have strived to ensure the information contained herein is accurate and has been obtained from reliable sources, the content of this email should not be acted upon without prior consultation with your professional advisors.

-If you would like to further discuss the Proposed Tax Changes, please contact your tax advisor or one of our corporate lawyers.
+If you would like to further discuss the Proposals, please contact your tax advisor or one of our corporate lawyers.